tikk3r/casavisextractor/README.md

 Optional flags that can be passed along are:

     --subtract: operate on pairwise-subtracted visibilities instead of the raw visibilities.
-That is instead of using visibilities 1, 2, 3, 4, 5, 6, ... to determine the errors, 2-1, 4-3, 6-5, ... etc. are used.
+That is instead of using visibilities 1, 2, 3, 4, 5, 6, ... to determine the errors, 1-2, 2-3, 3-4, ... etc. are used.
+This also writes out the subtracted visibilities.
     --backup: make a backup of the input measurement set before operating on it.
 This will be stored as observation.ms.BACKUP.

-To plot the extracted data run

-    python plot_sigmas.py
+    --hdf5: experimental feature to store the data in the HDF5 file format instead of plain text.
+This results in much faster I/O.

 Functionality
 =============
 - The following data is extracted: u, v, w, channel frequency, real part, imaginary part, real error, imaginary error in the *visibilities* file.
-The *visibilities_subtracted* files contain the same data, except the visibilities were subtracted from each other as 2-1, 4-3, 6-5 etc. before calculating the uncertainties.
+The *visibilities_subtracted* files contain the same data, except the visibilities were subtracted from each other as 1-2, 2-3, 3-4 etc. before calculating the uncertainties.
 - Visibilities are stored in txt files with separate files per correlation.
 The data themselves are sorted by frequency on a per baseline basis.
-- Histograms of the visibilities and the errors can be plotted.

 Requirements
 ============